joshbrew/device-decoder/README.md

 ```

 ## Acknowledgments
-This repository is maintained by [Garrett Flynn](https://github.com/garrettmflynn) and [Joshua Brewster](https://github.com/joshbrew), who use contract work and community contributions through [Open Collective](https://opencollective.com/brainsatplay) to support themselves.
+This repository is maintained by [Joshua Brewster](https://github.com/joshbrew) and [Garrett Flynn](https://github.com/garrettmflynn), who use contract work and community contributions through [Open Collective](https://opencollective.com/brainsatplay) to support themselves.

 ### Backers
 [Support us with a monthly donation](https://opencollective.com/brainsatplay#backer) and help us continue our activities!